 Rottnest Island.
 Yes, that’s the sound of a deep sigh.
-This drop-dead gorgeous island off the coast of Perth, the Western Australian capital, is one of our favourite destinations.
-Here’s why you need to get there now — and how.
+This drop-dead gorgeous island with squeaky white sand beaches and sparkling cover off the coast of Perth, the Western Australian capital, is one of our favourite destinations.
+Here’s why you need to book a stay soon.

 Just a 25-minute ferry ride from Fremantle, some 20 kilometres off the coast of Perth, Western Australia, Rottnest Island — or ‘Rotto’ as the locals like to call it — is one of those wonderful sorts of old-fashioned holiday spots that have you wondering why you’d never been before, how you can manage to stay longer, and when you’ll next get a chance to return.

-Relishing the Retro Charm and Ravishing Beauty of Rottnest Island
+Rottnest Island Travel Guide – Relishing the Retro Charm and Ravishing Beauty of Rotto

 Sapphire coloured ocean wherever you look, sheltered aquamarine coves with crescents of creamy sand, windswept grassland fragrant with wild rosemary, ospreys building nests upon craggy cliffs, salty winds whipping your sun-kissed cheeks, and wherever you go, seagulls squawking overhead.

 Shimmering salt lakes are skirted by samphire and saltbush, walking tracks shaded by Morton Bay figs and Aleppo pines snake around rocky headlands, shiny white boats bob in the water, pelicans strut along the quiet shore, and handsome sandstone cottages offer wide verandas for sipping cold beers while watching the sun goes down.

 And everywhere you go, the island’s famous, furry little quokkas, miniature kangaroo-like pouched marsupials, hop about as if they own the place, causing minor havoc as they attempt to steal your food.